mknepper/Xork/README.md

 `sudo apt install python3`

-Afterward, navigate to the xork directory:
+Afterward, navigate to the xork directory.
+For example:

 `cd ~/xork/`

 This is how you'd execute the game inside the terminal.
 Enter this command:

-`python3 src/main.py`
+`python3 main.py`

 You must specify `python3` as Python 2.x is incompatible with Xork.